Youth-owned startups are becoming increasingly important in South Africa as more young people face unemployment and poverty.

 Keep an eye on the following 5 youth-owned startups in South Africa.

-Botlhale AI is a youth-owned startup looking to make language barriers a thing of the past.
+Botlhale AI is a youth-owned start-up looking to make language barriers a thing of the past.
 The research and innovation startup specialises in making conversational AI available in African languages.
-As a result more more Africans can access digital solutions.
+As a result, more Africans can access digital solutions.

 Thapelo Nthite and his co-founders believe that language should not be a barrier to accessing digital services, but rather an enabler, and have designed a suite of Natural Language Processing (NLP) tools for African languages.

 Their chatbot technology is especially useful for companies in a customer service setting.
-The technology assists them to provide a higher-quality service, reduce response time offered 24/7, and improve support agents’ productivity.
+The technology assists them in providing higher-quality service, reducing response time offered 24/7, and improving support agents’ productivity.

 The team is currently expanding their Natural Language Processing (NLP) suite to support more African languages.